lingtalfi/BullSheet/docs/README_aux.md

 Concepts
 ----------------

-BullSheet has 3 types of streams from which you can take the data:
+BullSheet has 4 types of streams from which you can take the data:

 - pure stream: things that comes from files, like first name, country, actress.
 - generated stream: things generated with only php, like generated numbers, booleans, letters.
 - combined stream: combines data from the three types altogether, for instance an email is usually the combination of a pseudo, the arobase symbol, an internet provider, the dot symbol and an internet domain.

+- relational stream: which is the db aware stream: it pulls random data from your database  (added in 1.1.0)

+To see more about the relational stream, see my [relational stream conception notes](https://github.com/lingtalfi/BullSheet/blob/master/docs/relational_stream.md).